Inertial Methods with Viscous and Hessian driven Damping for Non-Convex Optimization: Introduction

 \subsection{Contributions}

-In this paper, we analyze the convergence properties of \eqref{eq:isehd} and \eqref{eq:isihd} when $f$ is non-convex, and when the time-dependent viscosity coefficient $\gamma$ is non-vanishing and the geometric damping is constant, \ie $\beta(t)\equiv\beta\geq 0$.
+In this paper, we analyze the convergence properties of \eqref{eq:isehd} and \eqref{eq:isihd} when $f$ is non-convex, and when the time-dependent viscous damping coefficient $\gamma$ is non-vanishing and the geometric damping is constant, \ie $\beta(t)\equiv\beta\geq 0$.
 We will also propose appropriate discretizations of these dynamics and establish the corresponding convergence guarantees for the resulting discrete algorithms.
 More precisely, our main contributions can be summarized as follows: \begin{itemize} \item We provide a Lyapunov analysis of \eqref{eq:isehd} and \eqref{eq:isihd} and show convergence of the gradient to zero and convergence of the values.
 Moreover, assuming that the objective function is definable, we prove the convergence of the trajectory to a critical point (see Theorem~\ref{convisehd} and \ref{convisihd}).
 Furthermore, when $f$ is also Morse, using the center stable manifold theorem, we establish a generic convergence of the trajectory to a local minimum of $f$ (see Theorem~\ref{morseisehd} and \ref{morseisihd}). \item We provide convergence rates of \eqref{eq:isehd} and \eqref{eq:isihd} and show that they depend on the desingularizing function of the Lyapunov energy (see Theorems \ref{cor} and \ref{cori}). \item By appropriately discretizing \eqref{eq:isehd} and \eqref{eq:isihd}, we propose algorithmic schemes and prove the corresponding convergence properties, which are the counterparts of the ones shown for the continuous-time dynamics.
-In particular, assuming that the objective function is definable, we show global convergence of the iterates of both schemes to a critical point of $f$.
-Furthermore, a generic strict saddle points (see Definition \ref{sspoint}) avoidance result will also be proved (see Theorem~\ref{convisehddisc} and \ref{convisihddisc}). \item Convergence rates for the discrete schemes will also be established under the {\L}ojasiewicz property where the convergence rate will be shown to depend on the exponent of the desingularizing function (see Theorem~\ref{rates} and \ref{ratesi}). \end{itemize} We will report a few numerical experiments to support the above findings.
+In particular, assuming that the objective function is definable and that its gradient is globally Lipschitz, we show global convergence of the iterates of both schemes to a critical point of $f$.
+Furthermore, a generic strict saddle points (see Definition \ref{sspoint}) avoidance result will also be proved (see Theorem~\ref{convisehddisc} and \ref{convisihddisc}). \item Convergence rates for the discrete schemes will also be established under the {\L}ojasiewicz property where the convergence rate will be shown to depend on the exponent of the desingularizing function (see Theorem~\ref{rates} and \ref{ratesi}). \item Inspired by the discretizations of \eqref{eq:isehd} and \eqref{eq:isihd}, we propose algorithmic schemes that use a backtracking-based stepsize to ensure convergence to a critical point of the objective, assuming only local Lipschitz continuity of the gradient rather than global (see Theorem ~\ref{convisehddiscgencoeff-back} and \ref{convisihddiscgencoeff-back}).
+The viscous and geometric damping terms depend on the stepsize as specified in the corresponding theorem statements. \end{itemize} We will report a few numerical experiments to support the above findings.